tjparnell/biotoolbox/docs/apps/manipulate_datasets.md

 performed as specified using command line options.
 As such, the program can be called in shell scripts.

-Note that the datafile is loaded entirely in memory.
-For extremely large datafiles, e.g. binned genomic data, it may be best to first split the file into chunks (use `split_data_file.pl`), perform the manipulations, and recombine the file (use `join_data_file.pl`).
-This could be done through a simple shell script.

 The program keeps track of the number of manipulations performed, and if any are performed, will write out to file the changed data.
 Unless an output file name is provided, it will overwrite the input file (NO backup is